orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 [SINCE Orbeon Forms 4.7]

-When `metadata` is specified, the XML document sent contains metadata per control.
+When `content = "metadata"` is specified, the XML document sent contains metadata per control.
 [This page](https://gist.github.com/orbeon/3684806b0a30a9a5ace9) shows examples based on the Orbeon Forms sample forms.

 *NOTE: The `<value>` element is present only since Orbeon Forms 4.7.1.*